tomcourt/enguino/README.md

 Enguino (a portmanteau of engine and Arduino) is an inexpensive _(about $100)_, lightweight _(2 ounces w/o case or cables)_, small _(about the size of cigarette pack)_, [open source] engine monitor for experimental aircraft.
 The engine monitor is displayed on a tablet as a web page.
 Here is an [example] of a typical Enguino display.
 The tablet can be an iPad, an Android or any other tablet that includes a modern web browser and has wifi.

 Enguino is intended to work with the [Stratux] ADS-B receiver which is also open source.
-The Stratux acts as a Wifi access point for Enguino.
+The Stratux acts as a Wifi router for Enguino.
 For airplanes not equipped with a Stratux it is still possible to create an Enguino system with slightly different hardware and a small change to the configuration.

 The hardware consists of a tiny single board computer called an [Arduino].
 This board is similar to the Raspberry Pi used in the Stratux, although the Arduino has a much simpler computer on it.
 Despite being a simple computer, the Arduino is much better at connecting to the real world.